France, Germany plan billions in pandemic recovery spending

 The finance ministers of the EU’s two biggest economies on Tuesday underlined their joint determination to use the spending to transform Europe’s economy and get the continent growing again as it lags behind the U.S. and China in rebounding from the pandemic recession.

-Under the fund’s formula, France should get around 40 billion euros ($48 billion) while German Finance Minister Olaf Scholz said his country planned about 30 billion euros ($36 billion) in spending.
+Under the fund’s formula, France should get around 40 billion euros ($48 billion) while German Finance Minister Olaf Scholz said his country planned about 28 billion euros ($36 billion) in spending.
 Scholz said that half the money would go to environmentally friendly projects and a quarter to spreading the use of digital technology.
-He said the fund would build on domestic relief and stimulus measures already passed by the German government
+He said the fund would build on domestic relief and stimulus measures already passed by the German government.

 He called the fund “a groundbreaking step for Europe.”